adamysyim/eco395m-midterm-project---diabetes/README.md

 <img width="167" alt="odd ratio" src="https://user-images.githubusercontent.com/97976503/159067662-bcfe4ad5-c322-42f3-a9eb-a6fe4b25437e.png">

-Odd ratio roughly means that the statistical tendency of diabetes with the specific factor is greater by the probability of the value than the tendency of non-diabetes without the specific factor.
+Odds ratio roughly means that the statistical tendency of diabetes with the specific factor is greater by the probability of the value than the tendency of non-diabetes without the specific factor.

- ### Findings from Odds Ratio
+ ### Documented Findings from Odds Ratio

   #### Medical Risk Factors
    - There is 1.56 times tendency of having diabetes if you have heart conditions(michd).